Stride-Labs/stride/x/epochs/README.md

 Stride uses three epoch identifiers as found in `x/epochs/genesis.go`
 1. `DAY_EPOCH`: this identifies an epoch that lasts 24 hours.
-2. `STRIDE_EPOCH`: this identifies an epoch that lasts 5 minutes (although this may be changed), and is used in the `x/stakeibc/` module as a time interval in accordance with which the Stride app chain performs certain functions.
+2. `STRIDE_EPOCH`: this identifies an epoch that lasts 5 minutes (although this may be changed), and is used in the `x/stakeibc/` module as a time interval in accordance with which the Stride app chain performs certain functions, such as autocompound stakig rewards.

 ## State